giojpg/giojpg.github.io/README.md

 ![image](/img/first.png)

-This is another such character, a 'mousefolk' which doesn't exist as a choosable race in D&D, but someone online made a custom module to make the race fit in D&D. As you can see here, I made various sketches.
+This is another such character, a 'mousefolk' which doesn't exist as a choosable race in D&D, but someone online made a custom module[custom module](https://www.dandwiki.com/wiki/Mousefolk_(5e_Race)) to make the race fit in D&D. As you can see here, I made various sketches.
 This is after I practiced making simple shapes, and then moved on to drawing a 'simple version' of that character.
 I say 'simple version' because drawing something from the abstract space of my mind, with the limited skills I had, was tough.
 I just focused on simple features and tried to nail down some personality traits of the character.

 ### Second Drawing